Table of Contents

 Dogs Allowed?: Yes

 Details: Lynn Canyon is a popular hike year-round in North Vancouver.
 The trail crosses over the Lynn Canyon Suspension Bridge.
 A popular route through the area follows Lynn Creek down to a vantage point of the beautiful Twin Falls.
+Another popular option is to walk north from the suspension bridge to the 30 foot pool.

 Link: Read more here.